P3Ngu1nX64/collab.space/Python/Learn Python 3 The Hard Way/README.md

 - [ ] Add attributions to Zed Shaw in each exercise file.
 - [ ] More markdown integration! @stephi8013

 hi what am i doing
+so i write code here later?
+-'tis kiddo